Required/Restricted Contract Language

 Selected types of contracts and transactions have additional requirements for standard language.
-All inquiries regarding personal, professional, and consulting services contracts should be directed to the Office of the Vice Chancellor of Administration and Finance.
-All other contract language inquiries should be directed to your assigned buyer, the Procurement Manager, or the Director of Purchasing.
+All contract language inquiries should be directed to your assigned buyer, the Assistant Director of Purchasing or the Director of Purchasing.

 As a rule of thumb, no contract should be signed with a vendor until it has been reviewed by the Purchasing office to ensure legality.